HPC Lab

 Q.6.
 Tip: what is missing at the end of the command (e.g. what should be added to ensure all_male.txt is generated)? snakemake -s process_1kgp.smk -c1

 9. Let’s add a new rule that concatenates the two files you have generated (all_female.txt and all_male.txt) and saves them into concatenated.txt.
-Remember, all files should be saved into the results subdir.
+Remember, all files should be saved in the results subdir.
 Hint: cat file1.txt file2.txt > output.txt

 10. Run the pipeline with your own version of the process_1kgp.smk file.